NuID/daml-example/README.md

 ## ⚠️

-This repository exists with strictly illustrative intent.
-Proceed as such, and get in touch if you're interested in using **NuID :: DAML** in a production environment!
+This repository is intended as an illustrative example.
+Get in touch if you're interested in using **NuID :: DAML** in a production environment!

 ## Requirements